Art and Politics - On Friendship and the Political Imaginary

 Participants are specifically invited to develop project ideas connected to the course themes and relevant to the participants’ own practice, (e.g., theory, criticism, art making, curatorial work, cultural studies, philosophy or other research across the creative arts and the humanities).

-The course is structured in three phases:
+The course is structured in four phases:

 Practicalities